The Massive Flat Space Limit of Cosmological Correlators: The Massive Flat-Space Limit

 \subsection{Back to on-shell correlators with a reduced sound speed}

-To generalize the reduction formula \eqref{FinalMFS} to on-shell diagrams—where the external energies $\omega_i$ and momenta $\bm{k}_i$ are no longer independent but instead obey a specific dispersion relation—we consider massless fields propagating at a reduced speed while interacting with heavy fields.
-A notable example of this scenario arises in the EFT of inflation, where scalar fluctuations typically propagate at a subluminal sound speed.
+To generalize the reduction formula \eqref{FinalMFS} to on-shell diagrams—where the external energies $\omega_i$ and momenta $\bm{k}_i$ are no longer independent but instead satisfy a specific dispersion relation—we consider massless fields propagating at a reduced speed while interacting with heavy fields.
+A notable example arises in the EFT of inflation, where scalar fluctuations generically acquire a subluminal sound speed.

 The free field Lagrangian for such species is given by:

 where $\pi_c$ denotes the canonically normalized phonon $\pi$ appearing in the EFT of inflation.
 The mode function for $\pi_c$ is given by

 We also denote the corresponding bulk-to-boundary propagator by $K_\pi$.